 Past ProjectsUngentry MBTA.ninja CornerWise Finda Cambridge Open Data Challenges Tools and Rules for Blockchain-Backed Individual Identity Inman Square Intersection VM EnerSave

 Here is a sample of what we've been working on recently.
-Projects are open to all volunteers - if you're interested, just show up at one of our Tuesday evening hack nights!Cliff Effects (with Project Hope) Legal Housing Listings Local First Alexa 311 Interactive Film Documentary DACA MuckRock
+Projects are open to all volunteers - if you're interested, just show up at one of our Tuesday evening hack nights!Cliff Effects (with Project Hope) Legal Housing Listings Local First My City Voice App Interactive Film Documentary MuckRock

 You can view all the projects we've ever done (in code) over on github.